AnomalyInnovations/serverless-bundle/README.md

 - Linting Lambda functions using [ESLint](https://eslint.org)
 - Supports transpiling unit tests with [babel-jest](https://github.com/facebook/jest/tree/master/packages/babel-jest)
 - Source map support for proper error messages
+- Support [esbuild](https://esbuild.github.io) and [esbuild-loader](https://github.com/privatenumber/esbuild-loader) for faster builds

-And all this works without having to install Webpack, Babel, ESLint, etc. or manage any of their configs.
+And all this works without having to install Webpack, Babel, ESLint, esbuild, etc. or manage any of their configs.
 Simply add serverless-bundle to your app and you are done!

 ```diff
 -    "eslint"